-Unwanted catch is made up of undersized salmon, seal-damaged salmon, and salmon discarded for other reasons (Table 5).
+Discards consist of undersized salmon, seal-damaged salmon, and salmon discarded for other reasons (Table 5).
 A proportion of the undersized discards is expected to survive, depending on the gear type.
-There is considerable uncertainty about the amount of salmon discarded, and even greater uncertainty about the proportion that survives when discarded.
-Seal-damaged salmon are all dead, but there is also uncertainty about the amount of seal-damaged salmon.
-The values used in this advice represent the current available knowledge.
-They are based on data from a variety of sources (such as logbooks or Data Collection Framework (DCF) sampling data), but these data are generally sparse.
-Expert judgement has been applied when no data are available, or when it is necessary to supplement the sparse data.
+There is considerable uncertainty about the amount of discarded salmon, and even greater uncertainty about the proportion that survives when discarded.
+Seal-damaged salmon are all dead, but the amount of seal-damaged salmon is uncertain.
+The values in this advice represent the current available knowledge.
+They are based on data from a variety of sources (e.g. logbooks or Data Collection Framework [DCF] sampling data), but these data are generally sparse.
+Expert judgement has been applied when no data were available, or when it was necessary to supplement the sparse data.
 Because of this uncertainty, current discard estimates should be considered as approximate rather than precise estimates.

-Preliminary PSPC values for Gulf of Finland stocks have been proposed, based on expert opinion.
+Preliminary PSPC values for Gulf of Finland stocks have been proposed based on expert opinion.
 No stock-recruitment data exist at the moment, precluding validation of these preliminary PSPC values.